mitsuba-renderer/drjit/README.md

 API still somewhat resembles that of Enoki.
 The underlying implementation underwent a full rewrite/redesign with substantially different characteristics, hence the decision to fork the project and give it a different name.

-* **Vectorization**.
-Converting a scalar program into into one that simultaneously processes many inputs to leverage parallelism on modern processor architectures.
-Here, "many" could refer to a packet with 16 values (AVX512) or millions of entries processed on a GPU.

-* **Forward and reverse-mode automatic differentiation (AD)**.
-Computing derivatives of an arbitrary computation with respect to its inputs or outputs.

-* **Python bindings**.
-Exposing C++ code within a Python environment so that it becomes usable along widely used software from this ecosystem (NumPy, Matplotlib, PyTorch, etc).

 All features are "opt-in" and activated by including specific header files, keeping compilation times short.